 Anbieter: St Philip's Books, P.B.F.A., B.A., Oxford, Vereinigtes Königreich

-Hardback.
+Hardcover.
 Zustand: Fine.
 Zustand des Schutzumschlags: Near Fine. ~29 colour and 218 black / white illustrations.
 No ownership marks. ~Robust packaging.
 All UK orders with tracking, overseas orders on request.
+Used books are exempt from USA tariffs.
+Hardback.
 Size: viii, 214pp.
 22 x 28.5cm.
 With dustwrapper.
-Binding sound, text unmarked.
 Bestandsnummer des Verkäufers HH4472

 Anzahl: 1 verfügbar